muesal/othello/README.md

 The board is then in a terminal position.

 This repository contains a program, which evaluates all possible moves using alpha-beta search and returns the best option within a given time limit.
+The implementaion is based on code from course *Artificial Intelligence - Methods and Applications (5DV181)*, Umeå University, HT 2021.

 After the download the code can be compiled with *javac Othello.java* and executed with *java Othello <board> <time>*.